 When you go to a local football game, a good portion of the crowd has a camera on-hand and they’re snapping photographs left and right.
 You can organize these photos and videos, create a montage of the highlights throughout the sporting season, and market them as a personalized DVD montage.

-Before creating and marketing the DVD montage, it is very important to get legal consent from the parents of the members of the sports team, as well as the members of the team.
+Before creating and marketing the DVD montage, it is very important to get legal consent from the parents of the members of the sports team (if they’re under the age of 21), as well as the members of the team.
 Depending on the school and the laws of your state, failure to get legal consent could put the school, you, and the people taking the photographs in serious legal trouble.
 If possible, ask the parents, and the team members to sign a release form at the time of signup at the beginning of the season.
 Be sure to identify which student the parent is signing off!

 1.)
 Gathering the photos:

 Assuming your crowd is actively engaged in Facebook, Flickr, or another form of photo uploading services, this is incredibly easy.
 Simply download high-resolution versions (with permission from the photo-taker!) of the photos they upload to these services.
 You could also have the community submit their photos to an email address.
 Several area schools have the local newspaper taking photos of the game; by offering credit to the company and asking them for permission you could use their photos to get some excellent shots.